phollaki/SIP-University/README.md

 ### Logic
 Any module should extract the incoming request's `Authorization` header and make a request towards this service to the `/auth/current` route including that header.
 This service gives back whether the user is authenticated, and additionally the id and the role of the user.

+In order to generate a valid jwt value for this Bearer method, you have to login first via the `/auth/login` route.

 LIVE URL: https://sipauth.webszolgaltatas.hu